martijn/xsv/README.md

 # Xsv .xlsx reader

 Xsv is a very basic parser for Excel files in the .xlsx format that strives to provide feature parity with common CSV readers and nothing more.
-This should allow for fast parsing of large worksheets with minimal RAM and CPU consumption.
+This means it only parses values to basic Ruby types and does not deal with formatting or more advanced functionality.
+The goal is to allow for fast parsing of large worksheets with minimal RAM and CPU consumption.

 Xsv stands for 'Excel Separated Values' because Excel just gets in the way.